socialrss/socialrss/README.md

-# Social RSS
+# Social RSS Specification

 Social RSS is an extension for RSS feeds that adds social network information.

-Podcast aggregators can use this information for better integration with social networks.
+For more information about this project, check the [about](https://github.com/socialrss/about) repository.

+This repository holds the **Social RSS specification**, which is comprised of:
+* A _XML Schema (XSD)_ defining the RSS XML extension - [`socialrss.xsd`](./socialrss.xsd)
+* Extendend documentation in form of a Markdown file - [`DOCUMENTATION.md`](./DOCUMENTATION.md)
+* Automated tests (which doubles as documentation) - See the section _Automated testing_ on this document

+## Scope

-The current version of Social RSS includes
+The current version of Social RSS includes:

-* tags for the podcast and participants social networks
+* tags for the podcast and participants social networks and contacts
 * tags for hashtags
-* tags for for donation and crowdsourcing platforms
+* tags for for donation and crowdsourcing platforms (funding)
 * tags for disqus threads

-## Documentation

-For the full documentation, refer to [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Example